fbpx

 Students & Educators: Enrich Your Executive Functioning Skills

-Working directly with our panel of seasoned educators, trained in the Effective Students Method™, you’ll receive the practice, tools for instruction, and expert guidance you need to improve executive function skills in key areas, including:
+Working directly with our panel of seasoned educators, trained in the Effective Students Method™, participants receive the lessons, practice, tools for instruction, and expert guidance needed to building executive function skills in key areas, including:

 Academic Management Skills